Andy Schmetzer

 Andy M. Schmetzer (born April 26, 1967) is a former U.S. soccer midfielder and indoor soccer coach.

-Player
+Club career

 Youth

 Schmetzer grew up in Seattle, Washington, where he attended Nathan Hale High School.
 He learned to play soccer under the tutelage of his father Walter who coached him with the Lake City Hawks youth team.
 Walter, a native of Germany, had played in the German Third Division before immigrating to the United States.
 Schmetzer, and his twin brother Walt led Nathan Hale to the 1985 3A Washington State boys soccer championship.
 Andy was also a member of the Sporthaus FC youth team which won the Washington State championship.

 Professional

 After graduating in 1985, both Schmetzers, along with their older brother Brian signed with F.C.
 Seattle of the Western Soccer Alliance.
 In 1985, the Cleveland Force of Major Indoor Soccer League (MISL) selected Schmetzer in the first round of the MISL draft.
 He played three seasons with the Force before moving to the Tacoma Stars after the Force folded in 1988.
 However, in 1989, Cleveland received an expansion MISL franchise, the Cleveland Crunch.
 Schmetzer moved back to Cleveland in 1990.
 In 1992, MISL folded and the Crunch moved to the National Professional Soccer League.
 Schmetzer and his teammates went on to win three NPSL titles in 1994, 1996 and 1999.
 He retired from playing professionally in 2001 having spent five seasons as the Crunch's team captain.
 In 1997, Schmetzer spent a single season with the Charleston Battery.